 - Don’t be afraid to follow up if you don’t hear back.

-- Host/Attend a Conference or Tradeshow
+4. Host or Attend a Conference or Tradeshow

 Of course, not every company is financially able to put on their own trade shows, expos, or conferences.
 If that’s the case for you, then you want to make sure you’re attending as many of these shows as you can.